osilander/203.311/Week7/Week7.md

 Go ahead and `cat` the `low_cov.bed` to the screen.
 You should see four columns: the name of the reference, the start coordinate, end coordinate, and coverage.

-Now we can mask the low coverage regions using this `.bed` format file:
+Now we can mask the low coverage regions using this `.bed` format file.
+Here, `-fo` is the output masked file that you will have to name.

 ```bash
 # the fasta below is the one you made using bcftools and consensus above